Erjon Vucaj

 Erjon Vucaj (born 25 December 1990) is an Albanian professional footballer who plays as a midfielder for Flamurtari.

 Grown up as a player at Vllaznia Shkodër, he has spent three years at Laçi, proving to be a pivotal player for this team's midfield and notably bringing the team to the qualifiers of the 2010–11 UEFA Europa League.
 In July 2012 he was loaned to Skënderbeu Korçë for their UEFA Champions League qualification campaign.
 He received second place, after winner Bekim Balaj, of an individual prestigious prize given from the sports association "Sporti na bashkon" to the best football talents of the Superliga's 2011–12 season.
 At the beginning of the 2012–13 season Laçi's coach promoted Vuçaj to team captain, which made him the youngest captain of the Superliga.

 Vucaj represented Albania at youth levels, playing for the under-19, and -21 levels.
-He was called up for the first time in senior team in August 2012 but didn't make his debut.
+He was called up for the first time to the senior team in August 2012 but did not make his debut.